Orpheus: Death

 His head, still singing mournful songs, floated along with his lyre down the River Hebrus into the sea, after which the winds and waves carried them to the island of Lesbos, at the city of Methymna; there, the inhabitants buried his head and a shrine was built in his honour near Antissa; there his oracle prophesied, until it was silenced by Apollo.
 In addition to the people of Lesbos, Greeks from Ionia and Aetolia consulted the oracle, and his reputation spread as far as Babylon.

-Orpheus's lyre was carried to heaven by the Muses, and was placed among the stars.
+Orpheus' lyre was carried to heaven by the Muses, and was placed among the stars.
 The Muses also gathered up the fragments of his body and buried them at Leibethra below Mount Olympus, where the nightingales sang over his grave.
 After the river Sys flooded Leibethra, the Macedonians took his bones to Dion.
-Orpheus's soul returned to the underworld, to the fields of the Blessed, where he was reunited at last with his beloved Eurydice.
+Orpheus' soul returned to the underworld, to the fields of the Blessed, where he was reunited at last with his beloved Eurydice.

 Another legend places his tomb at Dion, near Pydna in Macedon.
 In another version of the myth, Orpheus travels to Aornum in Thesprotia, Epirus to an old oracle for the dead.
 In the end Orpheus commits suicide from his grief unable to find Eurydice.

 "Others said that he was the victim of a thunderbolt."